 People quickly become feverish, sweaty, and very anxious.
 They may vomit.
 Heart rate and breathing often become rapid.
 In some people, the skin turns yellow, indicating jaundice Jaundice in Adults In jaundice, the skin and whites of the eyes look yellow.
 Jaundice occurs when there is too much bilirubin (a yellow pigment) in the blood—a condition called hyperbilirubinemia.
 (See also Overview... read more .
 These effects are caused by toxins produced by the bacteria.

 Typically, people remain alert until late in the illness, when dangerously low blood pressure (shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more ) and coma develop.
 Kidney failure and death rapidly follow.

-Without treatment, death occurs in 100% of infected people, usually within 48 hours.
-Even with treatment, about one in four people die.
+Without treatment, death occurs in 100% of infected people.
+Even with treatment, many people die.